datashaman/array-filter/README.md

 ## Filters

-Filters are just object that have the keys and values you want your final object to have. e.g. if you wanted to require that the field `type` was always `person` your filter would be `{type: 'person'}`.
+Filters are just objects that have the keys and values you want your final object to have. e.g. if you wanted to require that the field `type` was always `person` your filter would be `{type: 'person'}`.

 If things aren't so black and white, the following conditionals are available: